About fair trading enforcement and processes

-Tribunal action by the OFT in the Queensland Civil and Administrative Tribunal usually relates to breaches in industries we regulate.
+Tribunal action by the OFT is started in the Queensland Civil and Administrative Tribunal and will relate to breaches by a person in an industry we regulate.
 Depending on the industry, the tribunal can make a number of orders, including disqualifying a person from holding a licence.
 They can issue the order for as long as they consider appropriate.

 We will apply for an injunction if the alleged conduct is:

 - serious and ongoing or has the potential to recommence

 - likely to cause widespread or significant damage if it continues

 - still ongoing despite any previous enforcement action from us.

 These types of orders require the business to carry out any of a range of actions as a remedy for their conduct against customers or anyone who has been negatively impacted.

 - return money or property

 The court can also void, vary or refuse to enforce the terms of a contract.

 Adverse publicity orders